vdlad/JLAB-RelDyn/README.md

-# JLAB-RelDyn
+# Physics Lab
 Relativistic Dynamics Experiment

-See the presentation and the paper that was written for the experiment!
+See the presentation and the authored paper that was written for the experiment!